-(a) Information on significant transactions:
+(a) Information on significant transactions

-The following are the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" of the Group for the year ended December 31, 2021:
+The followings are the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" of the Group :

-- (i) Loans to other parties: None. - (ii) Guarantees and endorsements for other parties:
+(i) Loans to other parties: None.

-(In Thousands of New Taiwan Dollars and foreign currencies)
+(ii) Guarantees and endorsements for other parties:

-guar er-party of antee and orsement Limitation on Highest Balance of guarantees Ratio of accumulated amounts of guarantees and Parent company endorsements/ Subsidiary endorsements/ Endorsements/ guarantees to No. Name of guarantor Relationship with the Company balance for guarantees and endorsements during the period and endorsements as of reporting date (note 4) Property pledged for guarantees and endorsements (Amount) financial Maximum amount for guarantees and endorsements guarantees to third parties on behalf of parent company (note) third parties on behalf of companies in Mainland China (note) Company 100% owned subsidiary 420,585 150,000 150,000 59,351 - 35.66 % 420,585 Yes No No 0 AG Neovo USA " 420,585 40,000 40,000 27,680 - 9.51 % 420,585 Yes No No
+(In Thousands of New Taiwan Dollars and foreign currencies) guar er-party of antee and orsement Limitation on Highest Ratio of accumulated amounts of guarantees and Parent company Subsidiary Endorsements/ guarantees to No Name of guarantor Relationship with the Company balance of guarantees and endorsements during the period endorsements Actual usage amount during the period Amount of property pledged for guarantees and endorsements Maximum amount of guarantees and endorsements behalf of endorsements/ guarantees to third parties on behalf of parent company Mainland 0 Company 100% owned subsidiary 419,439 150,000 150,000 2,618 - 35.76 % 419,439 Yes No No 0 AG Neovo USA " 419,439 40,000 40,000 18,426 - 9.54 % 419,439 Yes No No

-Note: According to the Company's Procedures for Endorsement and Guarantee, the total amount of endorsement guarantees the Company or the Company is permitted to provide shall not exceed 100% of the Company's net worth.
+Note : According to the Company's Procedures for Endorsement and Guarantee, the total amount of endorsements and guarantees, which the Company or the Group is permitted to provide, shall not exceed 100% of the Company's net worth.

-(iii) Information regarding securities held as of December 31, 2021 (excluding the investment in subsidiaries, associates and joint ventures):
+(iii) Information regarding securities held at the reporting date (excluding subsidiaries, associates and joint ventures):

-(In Thousands of New Taiwan Dollars)
+(In Thousands of New Taiwan Dollars and shares (units)

-Company Relationship Decemb er 31, 2021
+Company Relationship Decembe er 31, 2022

-holding securities Security type and name with the Company Account Shares/Units (in thousands) Carrying value Percentage of ownership (%) Fair value Remark
+holding securities Security type and name with the Company Account Shares/Units Carrying value Percentage of ownership Fair value Remark

-The Company IRONYUN - Financial assets measured at 6,025 - 6.79 % - Note
+The Company IRONYUN - Financial assets measured at 6,025 - 4.53 % - Note

 INCORPORATED fair value through other

 comprehensive income-

-noncurrent
+non-current

-" Convertible bonds (tBPC) - Financial assets measured at 108 7,113 - % 7,113 "
+" Convertible bonds (tBPC) - Financial assets measured at 316 31,600 - % 31,600

 fair value through profit or

-loss- current
+loss-non-current